About the course

 Total Course fees

-The fees shown above are the total tuition fees and college fees for this course for entry in the 2017-18 academic year.
-Tuition and college fees are payable for the duration of your fee liability (your fee liability is the length of time for which you are required to pay tuition and college fees).
+The fees shown above are the total fees for this course for entry in the 2017-18 academic year and include college fees.
+Fees are payable for the duration of your fee liability (your fee liability is the length of time for which you are required to pay tuition and college fees).
 For this course, that period is normally seven terms.
 After seven terms a termly extension fee is payable: for the 2017-18 academic year, this is £570; this rate will increase on an annual basis.
-For details, please see our guidance on likely increases to fees and charges.
+For further details, please see our guidance on likely increases to fees and charges.

 If your application is successful, you will be asked to pay a deposit against your course fees at the application stage as a condition of your offer.
 The deposit amount and date by which payment must be made are shown below.